Creating a Sequence

 of type String

 .
-If we subscribe to these publisher at this time, they will only emit a completion signal because they contain no values.
+If we subscribe to these publishers at this time, they will only emit a completion signal because they contain no values.
 However, if we ever put values into them, these values must be of type String

 .